The following are 126 soft skill topics divided into 14 categories. These are the topics covered in my SoftSkills.app training program.

 - Enthusiasm – Understanding how a team’s attitude impacts their probability of success.

-Skill Level – How well you develop software
+Skill Level – How much emphasis you place on being skillful

 - Education – Understanding the role of formal and informal education.